Usability testing: examples

-By the end of this article, you’ll have a more robust idea of the kinds of research questions usability testing can answer, how actual companies perform these tests and your expected outcomes.
+By the end, you’ll have a more robust idea of the kinds of research questions usability testing can answer and how these tests are designed to achieve successful outcomes.

 The challenge

-The airline wanted to turn its website into an online travel platform that offered an enhanced customer experience by reducing the number of steps to book flights, an improved account section, and a seamless experience across mobile devices and other channels.
+The goal was to create an online travel platform that offered an enhanced customer experience by reducing the number of steps to book flights, improving the account section, and building a seamless experience across mobile devices and other channels.

 The usability tests included task-based scenarios where users were asked to select the cheapest fare or book specific travel dates.
 Users were timed and recorded as they navigated the airline’s test site to complete these objectives.